 Wisdom teeth that are left for a “wait and see approach” can be harder to remove at a later date and can result in a slower and more painful healing phase.
 There is also a greater chance of complications from the surgery required to remove them as the teeth are more likely to encroach on surrounding nerves as their roots develop fully.

 Wisdom teeth can be removed under local anaesthetic in the Dentist’s chair, under intravenous sedation in the dentist’s chair or under general anaesthetic in a hospital.

 Intravenous sedation can also be performed in the Dentist’s rooms.
 A medical practitioner (Specialist Anaesthetist or a doctor with training in IV sedation) will attend the appointment and provide intravenous sedation.
 The sedation will assist with any anxiety and allow you to be treated in a relaxed state.
-The dentist will still use local anaesthetic for pain control.
-The result is a “twighlight sleep” with no recollection of the procedure.
+The dentist will still use a local anaesthetic for pain control.
+The result is a “twilight sleep” with no recollection of the procedure.

 The alternative option is wisdom teeth removal under general anaesthetic in a private hospital setting.
 Many people opt for a general anaesthetic so that they can sleep through the procedure and be totally unaware of any part of the experience.

 For more information on sleep dentistry click here.